department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

     links:
       - url: /health-care/family-caregiver-benefits/
         label: Health care
-        description: Find out if you qualify for health care through VA or the Department of Defense.
+        description: Find out if you qualify for health care through CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs) or the Department of Defense's TRICARE program.
 In certain cases, you may also qualify for health care benefits due to a disability related to your Veteran's service.
 If you already have health care through VA, find out how to manage your health and benefits.
       - url: /education/survivor-dependent-benefits/
         label: Education and training
         description: Learn how to apply for help with paying for school or training as the dependent or surviving spouse or child of a Veteran, and how your Veteran sponsor may transfer some of their Post-9/11 GI Bill benefits to you if they don't use them all.